Turtle-Arena/turtle-arena-archive/tmnt-readme.txt

 TMNT Arena (working title) is a work in progress TMNT fangame based on the ioquake3 engine.

 == Version ==
-TMNT Arena Alpha 0.1.0 June 6, 2009
+TMNT Arena Alpha 0.1.0 September 30, 2009

 == Credits ==
-id software
-ioquake3
-GNU Freefonts
+* id software			(For making and releasing Quake III Arena's source code)
+* ioquake3 devoplers	(For improving, fixing, and cleaning up Quake 3's source code)
+* ioSTVEF				(For "noise" and "random" waveform keywords, and RF_FORCE_ENT_ALPHA render flag)
+* Open Arena			(For botfiles, images, and a 3D model with 0 triangles [it has 2 tags...])
+* Xreal project			(For Homing rockets and shootable rockets)
+* Smokin' Guns			(For a minor animation time fix)
+* GNU FreeFonts			(For FreeSans.ttf, FreeSansBold.ttf, and FreeMono.ttf)
+* Mercenaries Guild Client for Tremulous (Fixed up freetype code and use TTF in console)
-Zack "ZTurtleMan" Middleton
+* Zack "ZTurtleMan" Middleton

 Also see "Code" section for full list.